yujiosaka/headless-chrome-crawler/README.md

 * `options` <[Object]>
   * `url` <[String]> Url to navigate to.
 The url should include scheme, e.g. `https://`.
+  * `maxDepth` <[number]> Maximum depth for the crawler to follow links automatically, default to 1.
+Leave default to disable following links.
   * `priority` <[number]> Basic priority of queues, defaults to `1`.
 Priority with larger number is preferred.
   * `allowedDomains` <[Array]> List of domains allowed to request. `www.example.com` will be allowed if `example.com` is listed.
   * `delay` <[number]> Number of milliseconds after each request, defaults to `0`.
 When delay is set, `maxConcurrency` option must be `1`.